Pre-requisites click here

 Multiple regression analysis provides the means for deriving algorithms which relate all of the components to the ratings.
 The components that are scored (e.g. trees, water, land forms, naturalness) provide the independent variables and the scenic quality ratings provide the dependent variable.
 It is assumed that these ratings are dependent on the various components that are scored.
 Multiple regression analysis enables this assumption to be tested.
 It quantifies the influence of each component on scenic quality.
 In contrast to linear regression which analyzes only one variable, multiple regression analyzes many variables concurrently.
 The formula derived describes the best fit between the competing variables and its strength.
 It helps in identifying the key factors influencing scenic quality ratings.

-As well as providing insights into the factors which influenced scenic quality and their respective strengths, the models can also be used to indicate the scenic quality of a scene that had not been previously rated.
-By scoring the relevant factors and entering these into the model, the scenic rating of the scene can be derived.
+As well as providing insights into the components which influenced scenic quality and their respective strengths, the models can also be used to indicate the scenic quality of a scene that had not been previously rated.
+By scoring the relevant components and entering these into the model, the scenic rating of the scene can be derived.

 Table 16 shows algorithms derived from four studies.
 It shows the equation for all of the components and also equations for just one or two components.

-Table 16 Multiple regression algorithms for four studies
+Table 16 Multiple regression algorithms for four surveys

 These equations may be used as a substitute for deriving the landscape ratings for a landscape.
 For example, in the Flinders Ranges, scoring the landscape according to how spectacular it is and entering this figure into the equation will yield the landscape rating.
 Thus a spectacular score of 5 yields 8.34 (2.84 + 1.10 X 5).
 A score of 4 yields 7.24.